-Best Practices for Designing Your Moodle Course
+Designing an effective Moodle Course

 How can you use Moodle to best organize and present your course content?
 How can Moodle help you achieve your instructional goals?
-In this workshop we explore some best practices for designing your course in Moodle.
-Join us as we review example courses and discuss tips and strategies for structuring and delivering content in Moodle.

 Course mapping resources